 Animal Control is responsible for the registration of coursing hounds, service dogs and those animals used for education purposes ONLY.

 For health and safety reasons, pets are NOT permitted at Gulf Wars.
-Emotional support animals, comfort animals, and therapy dogs are not service animals under Title II and Title III of the ADA and are considered pets.
+Emotional support animals, comfort animals, and therapy dogs are not service animals and are considered pets.
 Please make arrangements for your pets elsewhere.

 Due to health and sanitation concerns, no live animals can be brought to site for the purpose of slaughter, encampment cooking, ritual use or bait/prey.